ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 ID -1 is a false detection of tracker

+For speed estimation, the distance between pixels was considered and not the effect of perspective (in plain words, just as cars appear to decrease in size with distance, the same happens with the distance between pixels), because the camera is very close to the polygon in question, which also allows for reading the license plate numbers.
+Otherwise, would be considered

 Another test using the OCR Api from Roboflow instead of paddleOCR (https://blog.roboflow.com/ocr-api/):

 python DetectSpeed_By_PixelsDistance_And_RoboflowTracker_RoboflowOCR.py